abragad/wp-bsky-autoposter/readme.txt

 == Description ==

-AutoPoster to Bluesky is a WordPress plugin that automatically shares your new blog posts to Bluesky, the decentralized social network.
-It creates rich link previews with your post's title, description, and featured image, making your posts stand out in the Bluesky feed.
+AutoPoster to Bluesky is a WordPress plugin that automatically publishes your new posts to Bluesky with rich link previews.
+It supports customizable post templates, hashtags, link tracking and smart text replacements.

 = Features =

-* Automatically posts new WordPress posts to Bluesky
+* Automatic posting of new WordPress posts to Bluesky
-* Supports customizable post templates with placeholders
-* Includes rich link previews with post title, description, and featured image
+* Rich link previews with post title, description, and featured image
+* Customizable post templates with placeholders
-* Automatically includes post tags as hashtags
+* Automatic hashtag generation from post tags
-* Secure authentication using Bluesky App Password
-* Easy to use settings page
-* Connection testing functionality
-* Support for scheduled posts
 * UTM parameter tracking for analytics

-= Post Template =

-Customize how your posts appear on Bluesky using these placeholders:
-* `{title}` - Post title
-* `{excerpt}` - Post excerpt
-* `{link}` - Post URL
-* `{hashtags}` - Post tags formatted as hashtags
+* Smart text replacements for hashtags, handles, and cashtags

-= Hashtag Support =
+= Smart Replacements =

-The plugin automatically converts WordPress post tags into Bluesky hashtags.
-When you use the `{hashtags}` placeholder in your post template, it will be replaced with all the post's tags formatted as hashtags.
+The plugin includes a Smart Replacements feature that allows you to automatically replace specific words or phrases in your posts with hashtags, handles, or cashtags.
 For example:

-* If your post has tags "market-analysis" and "investments"
-* And your template includes `{hashtags}`
-* The output will be: `#market-analysis #investments`

-The hashtags are generated from the tag slugs, ensuring they are properly formatted for Bluesky (lowercase, with hyphens instead of spaces).
+* Replace "bitcoin" with "#bitcoin"
+* Replace "Apple" with "$AAPL"
+* Replace "Washington Post" with "@washingtonpost.com"

+The replacements are applied to both the post title and excerpt, and they only match whole words to prevent unwanted replacements.
+The feature also includes safety checks to prevent breaking URLs or markdown formatting.

 = Link Tracking =

-The plugin supports UTM parameter tracking for analytics.
-You can:
+The plugin supports UTM parameter tracking for analytics:

 * Enable/disable link tracking
 * Configure UTM parameters (source, medium, campaign, term, content)
 * Use {id} and {slug} placeholders in parameter values